David-Lor/MQTT2InfluxDB/README.md

   Other advantage is to do bulk insertions on InfluxDB, instead of performing a request by each single message received on MQTT.

+- **Why not using Telegraf?**

+  Telegraf is part of the Influx stack, as a counterpart of Logstash on the Elastic stack.
+  It [can subscribe to MQTT](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/mqtt_consumer) and insert the received messages on Influx, but is not very flexible when dealing with different types of variables.

+- **Why parsing & storing the payload?**

+  By default, payloads are read as strings, but they get converted to numbers, booleans or JSON if possible.
+  InfluxDB is not very friendly with string to number parsing during queries to create, for example, graphs in Chronograf.
+  That's why all the messages get their payload parsed to the closest type and stored on a different field.

 ## Settings